programmer-dude214/Python/README.md

-# maps-in-python
+# python
-this python file contains some things about maps

-it doesnt contain the delete function; i might add it in future things
+this would include all my files in python that i have made if anyone needs them